What is an Interventionist

-What is the difference between a professional interventionist and others?
+What is a professional interventionist who is trained, versus the others?

 It is very important that families understand that there is a major difference between a reputable professional interventionist or service and a “person in recovery who is going to talk your loved one into treatment” especially in regards to price and qualifications.
 A small breakdown of the differences is listed below: